 The Spaniards stayed in the Philippines for approximately three hundred years.
 It was the Spain's intent to conquer the land.
 Catholicism has been their tool to easily regulate the system.
 Even though the first mass was held in Limasawa in the province of Leyte, there was a Spaniard priest by the name of Father Novelles who got into the province of Nueva Ecija.

 He tried to convert the natives of Nueva Ecija into the Catholic religion.
 To do this, the priest studied their dialect for a much better communication.
 And he learned it fast.
-And because the natives has been worshiping deities for a very long time, it was so hard for Father Novelles to convince them.
+And because the natives has been worshipping deities for a very long time, it was so hard for Father Novelles to convince them.

 To this challenge, the priest became more diligent into teaching the life and teachings of Christ.
 He pointed out the sacrifices of the Son of God.
 He explained about Him carrying the cross to save the sin of humanity.
 Being a missionary priest, many had been enlightened with the truth.

-But even though many started following the teachings, there still was one town who was blind and deaf with the teachings and still worshiping deities.
+But even though many started following the teachings, there still was one town who was blind and deaf with the teachings and still worshipping deities.
 This was the town ruled by Diliwariw.
 This tribal ruler doesn't want to follow the teachings of Catholicism.
 Because Diliwariw was so furious, he asked his people to capture the preaching missionary.

 And because based on the teachings of the Catholic that Christ carried the cross and was nailed in it in the highlands, it was the same punishment that Father Novelles got from Ruler Diliwariw.

 It breaks the heart of many natives seeing the Catholic priest carrying his cross passed by the dusty and ruptured roads of the province.
 The cross was raised on their deities mountain, which was now known as the Caraballo mountains.